 There are many excellent brands of instant coffee on the market today, and as a consumer you can try out the different ones until you find one that meets your taste.

-They also produce an instant coffee from a medium roast called Pure Gold that has a rich milder flavor.
+They also produce an instant coffee from a medium roast called Pure Gold that has a rich milder flavour.

-5 Maxwell House has a mild taste, and is rich and full flavored with the medium roast.
-They also have French Vanilla, Swiss Mocha, Orange Cappuccino, decaffeinated instant, and other flavors
+5 Maxwell House has a mild taste, and is rich and full flavoured with the medium roast.
+They also have French Vanilla, Swiss Mocha, Orange Cappuccino, decaffeinated instant, and other flavours

-As with all coffees you have to appreciate the flavor that suits your taste.
+As with all coffees you have to appreciate the flavour that suits your taste.